-Lead investigator Associate Professor Stephen Ralph from Griffith’s School of Medical Science said the findings from the peer-reviewed, double-blinded, placebo controlled, randomised clinical trial were unprecedented in terms of beneficial improvements that were provided in recovery of participants from stroke-related disability and a ‘game-changer’ for medicine.
+Lead investigator Associate Professor Stephen Ralph from Griffith’s School of Medical Science said the findings from the peer-reviewed, double-blinded, placebo controlled, randomized clinical trial were unprecedented in terms of beneficial improvements that were provided in recovery of participants from stroke-related disability and a ‘game-changer’ for medicine.

 “These findings support the published observations from animal models of stroke, prior case studies and open-label/observational studies on over a thousand stroke patients reported previously,” he said.